oddsoc/EdgehammerC/README.md

 # EdgehammerC

-**EdgehammerC** is an in-development C compiler inspired by *Writing a C Compiler* by Nora Sandler.
+**EdgehammerC** is an in-development C compiler based on the book *Writing a C Compiler* by Nora Sandler.

-The compiler currently supports all C language features required to pass the book’s official test suite up through **chapter 14**, including every extra-credit feature.
+The compiler currently supports all C language features required to pass the book’s official test suite up through **chapter 15**, including every extra-credit feature.
+I have also added support for some features not covered by the book, for example, EdgehammerC can handle lazy array initialisers with nested brackets ommitted (see tests/array_decls.c for examples that are handled).

 The long-term vision for EdgehammerC is to serve as a playground for exploring language design.
-For now, I am focussed on working through the book.
+For now, I am focussed on working through the book with a secondary goal of learning Rust as I go along.

 Each chapter corresponds to a single commit in the repository, the only exception is chapters 6 and 7 — the test cases for chapter 7 passed as a side effect of changes I made for chapter 6 (oops!).

 To keep the history aligned with the book, commits are limited to chapter completions.
 Each commit will contain the changes needed to pass the chapter's test cases and will also incorporate any refactoring, bug fixes, and general improvements made since completing the previous chapter.